Pascal's Identity is a combinatorial identity about binomial coefficients:

 As shown in Figure 3‑13, the k-th element in line

-n of the Pascal’s Triangle, where is the number of
+n of the Pascal’s Triangle, where

 combinations of n distinct items taken